|Family||80 genespawn, 1 clonespawn, 1 clone offshoot, 1 wife, 1 also.wife, 1 daughter, also.daughter, 1 also.offspring, 1 waifu|

 The Torment of Yaijinden

 The Sandal-Hatless is an iconoclast at heart, and this refusal to keep to the steady extends to himself as well.
-When a Green Sun Prince with the Yaijindani Urge accumulates 10 points of Limit, they suffer the Curse of Yaijinden.
-For a period of (Essence) days, the contexts of every Intimacy they changes from positive to negative, acquiring new contexts as necessary, and their Motivation undergoes a similar oppositional change.
+When a Green Sun Prince with the Yaijindani Urge accumulates 10 points of Limit, they suffer the Curse of the Gyre.
+For a period of (Essence) days, a number of Intimacies equal to the [warlock's highest Virtue] changes from positive to negative (or vis viersa), acquiring new contexts as necessary, and their Motivation undergoes a similar oppositional change.
 While others may try to change their mind or stay their course, the warlock must resist all such influences with their best social defenses.
-The warlock must also spend their full attention on living up to at least one of their altered Intimacies or Motivation; should the warlock be unable to do so, they lapse into a semi-catatonic state, unable to take proactive action even to defend themselves from harm.
-The Partial Control of this Torment allows the warlock to select whether to invert their Motivation or Intimacies alone.
+The warlock must also spend their full attention on pursuing their altered Motivation or Intimacies; should the warlock be unable to do so, they lapse into a semi-catatonic state, unable to take proactive action even to defend themselves from harm.
+The Partial Control of this Torment allows the warlock to select whether to invert only their Motivation or to invert only their Intimacies.

 Unlike other Torments, this madness is not contagious.